 3. Google Meet

 Since many people have a Gmail account, using Google Meet (Formerly Hangouts) is easy.
 You can use it in Google Chrome, Firefox and Safari from the website or through its app, either for iOS or Android.

 How does it work?
 Start by clicking "OK" when it asks for access to the camera and microphone.
-Then, within your contact list, you have to click on the icon of those you want to add.
+Then, within your contact list, click on the icon of those you want to add.
 Once your video conference starts, you can click on the "Add People" option if you want a multi-party conversation.

 Jitsi is a software that you can use completely free since it is open source.
 It promises a premium experience, even if you don't have registrations to get started (and if you're a developer, you can help improve it whenever you want).

 How does Jitsi work?
 Open your video conferencing home site, where you only have to enter a topic for your conversation.
 You can integrate your calendar and you have a window to access your history.
 Once you agree to the use of the camera and microphone, add your contact emails.
 They will enter the window by simply clicking on the corresponding link.
 By the way, you can also enter from its application for your Android smartphone or iPhone.